spaceTurtleSquid/fizzy-trade/README.md

 Currently, the fee is set at half the value of the deposit.

 ### TODO (in no particular order):
+- Allow for custom deposits with different amounts for each party.
 - Add erc-721 functionality to the promises so a seller could sell the rights to collect the purchase price to a shipper who would then be responsible for getting the product to the buyer.
 This would require promises storing data on what the off chain good being bought is.
 - Add the option to buy with erc-20 tokens instead of ether if feasible
 - Write version in Cairo if the fees on starknet are low enough to warrant it relative to other layer twos